risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 Data is in Debezium JSON or Debezium AVRO format.
 [Debezium](https://debezium.io) is a log-based CDC tool that can capture row changes from various database management systems such as PostgreSQL, MySQL, and SQL Server and generate events with consistent structures in real time.
 The MySQL CDC connector in RisingWave supports JSON or AVRO as the serialization format for Debezium data.
 The data format does not need to be specified when creating a table with `mysql-cdc` as the source.

+### Multiple CDC tables

+For more information on how to create multiple CDC tables from a single MySQL source, see [Create multiple CDC tables with the same source](/ingest/ingest-from-cdc.md#create-multiple-cdc-tables-with-the-same-source)

 ### Example

 ```sql